 Moose (Alces alces)

-- Moose stands 6–7 feet at the shoulder and weigh up to 600 Kg.
+- Moose stand 6–7 feet at the shoulder and weigh up to 600 Kg.

-- Moose are the largest member of the deer family.
+- They're the largest member of the deer family.

-- Both males and females have a shoulder hump and a loose fold of skin hanging from their throats.
+- Both males and females have a shoulder hump and a loose fold of skin hanging from their throats, called a dewlap or bell.

 - Only males have large palm shaped antlers, which are shed every year in November or December.
 Keep an eye out and you may come across some one day!